 Taking Care of Your Braces Will Reduce How Long You Have to Wear Them

 Keep a strict dental care routine while you have braces.
 It’s essential to keep them clean while making sure your child follows all of their orthodontist’s instructions.
 If your child does not follow up on their “homework” or homecare instructions, it can mean they’ll be wearing braces for longer than expected.

 The Benefits You Can Expect With Braces

-The main benefit of getting braces is a picture-perfect smile for the rest of your life.
+The main benefit of getting braces is a picture-perfect smile your child can enjoy for the rest of their life.
 But the benefits don’t stop there!
-Correcting your teeth will reduce damage to your teeth, reduce wear and tear, and keep your teeth healthy for longer.
-As a result, you can avoid the need for root canals, veneers, and other restorative dental procedures.
-Learn more about The Long-Term Benefits of Braces for Children.
+Perfectly aligned teeth experience less damage, less wear and tear, and stay healthy for longer than unaligned teeth.
+This also reduces the chances of having to have root canals, veneers, bridges, and other restorative dental procedures later in life.

 Get Braces at Snodgrass-King in Middle Tennessee

 It is extremely important to schedule and attend regular check-ups with your orthodontist and dentist, as well as practice proper hygiene.
 So if your child needs braces, we encourage you to seek the best possible orthodontic care for yourself and your loved ones.
 When you choose a Snodgrass-King Orthodontics you choose “a smile to build a future on.”
 Use our online contact form to easily request an appointment.
 We’d love to answer all your dental-related questions and concerns.